JackDougherty/jack-site/_pages/dataviz/index.md

   - 1) Building Neighborhoods: Where has Habitat built homes in North Central Connecticut over time?
   - 2) Increasing Home Ownership: In what kinds of neighborhoods is Habitat building?
   - 3) Generating Tax Dollars: How much property tax revenue do Habitat neighborhoods produce for local governments?
-- Assign Build Stage 1: Find and Question Data for Community Partners; Geocode Data, due by Thurs 23 Sept at 2pm
+- Assign [Build Stage 1](https://docs.google.com/document/d/1oWmRmpprya401MwE_18Stt8QizjFEbe-wfWkAYQTXEs/edit): Find and Question Data, with Spreadsheet Skills, for Hartford Community Partners, due by Thurs 23 Sept at 2pm on [Moodle](https://moodle.trincoll.edu)

 ### Tues 21 Sept
 - Discuss key concepts and passages from Data Feminism